Heathcote Road

 Heathcote Road is a 24 km major arterial road in the south of Sydney, Australia.
 It plays a major role in the servicing of traffic travelling between the Illawarra and Western Sydney, and its eastern end is a constituent part of the A6 route.

 Route

 Heathcote Road commences at the intersection of Newbridge Road in Moorebank, just east of Liverpool, and heads in a southeasterly direction as a four-lane, single carriageway road, meeting M5 South Western Motorway shortly afterwards.
 Still heading southeast, it enters the more rural areas of southern Sydney, past the Holsworthy Barracks in the northern borders of Heathcote National Park in Holsworthy.
-It meets New Illawarra Road at Lucas Heights, and eventually terminates at the intersection with Princes Highway in Heathcote.
+It intersects New Illawarra Road at Lucas Heights, with the Lucas Heights Resource Recovery Park bordering its northern side, before terminating at its junction with the Princes Highway in Heathcote.

 As its name suggests, the road is generally surrounded by heath, but more often dry eucalyptus woodlands and shrublands with some mallee vegetation.

 The road has a history of accidents, due to its narrow nature, the number of blind corners and the steep gradients.